MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension-sdk-style-projects.md

 ---
 title: Use SDK-style projects with the SQL Database Projects extension
-description: Getting started using SDK-style SQL projects with the SQL Database Projects extension for Azure Data Studio or VS Code
+description: Getting started using SDK-style SQL projects with the SQL Database Projects extension for Azure Data Studio or Visual Studio Code
 author: dzsquared
 ms.author: drskwier
 ms.reviewer: maghan